abiy006/React-Redux/README3.md

 # NUMBER ONE
-$Replace1 = "scrud" #THIS IS THE EXISTING CRUD OPERATION
+$Replace1 = "ucrud" #THIS IS THE EXISTING CRUD OPERATION
-$Replace2 = "vcrud" #THIS IS THE SUPPOSED TO BE CREATED CRUD OPERATION - THE NEW ONE
+$Replace2 = "wcrud" #THIS IS THE SUPPOSED TO BE CREATED CRUD OPERATION - THE NEW ONE

 $Replace3 = (Get-Culture).TextInfo.ToTitleCase($Replace1) #"Ccrud"
 $Replace4 = (Get-Culture).TextInfo.ToTitleCase($Replace2) #"Dcrud"